flame/libflame/BUILD.md

 ## 6. Linking with an external openmp library
     In Order to link with an external openmp library user can pass -DEXT_OPENMP_PATH=<openmp lib path> -DEXT_OPENMP_LIB=<openmp lib name>
-    Note: In order to use openmp from the system -DEXT_OPENMP_PATH is to be left blank
+    Note:   1.
+In order to use openmp from the system -DEXT_OPENMP_PATH is to be left blank
+            2. To link Intel OpenMP library,libiomp5.so when compiling with gcc
+                    -DCMAKE_C_FLAG="-fopenmp"
+                aocc
+                    -DCMAKE_C_FLAG="-fopenmp=libiomp5"
+            when linking with AOCC cmake standards have to be set to -std=c11 instead of gnu99.

 ## 7. Using ctest
     Ctest is enabled when -DBUILD_TEST=ON OR -DBUILD_LEGACY_TEST=ON OR -DBUILD_NETLIB_TEST=ON